Table of Contents Show

-It is easy to dismiss the idea that your home purchase is an investment.
+It is easy to dismiss that your home purchase is an investment.
 After all, there is an emotional attachment you make when you live someplace.
 While we recognize that this is an essential part of the process, and the memories you create are priceless, the fact is that a home purchase is likely the most significant purchase that you are going to make in your lifetime.

 Although the signs are clear the market is slowing, there are still items you can look for that your property is poised to increase, mainly if you take the long-term view.

-Location is the single biggest determinate in housing prices.
+Location is the single biggest determinant of housing prices.
 It is a cliché, but that does not make it less true.
 However, this oversimplifies the matter.
 What makes one location better than another one?

 Some important factors determine a good location.
 Look for a top school district.
 A municipality that is focusing more on education is a positive sign.

 You can turn to various rankings, but keep in mind that school administrators are getting savvy about the ratings.
 It is an excellent place to start, but then you should do your research by reading posts and talking to parents in the district.
 If you can, check the school district’s meeting minutes to understand the issues and priorities.

 A smaller propertyA smaller property

-Taking a purely economic perspective, it would better to own a smaller home in a more upscale neighborhood than a larger one in one that located in a more modest one.
+Taking a purely economic perspective, it would be better to own a smaller home in a more upscale neighborhood than a larger one in one located in a more modest one.
 If you buy a smaller home, others raise your property value.
 Homeowners making additions should prove beneficial to you.
-Purchasing a larger home in a more modest area means you are lifting the surrounding homes’ value.
+Purchasing a larger home in a more modest area means lifting the surrounding homes’ value.

 A quiet streetA quiet street